robindrost/docs-1/docs/web-player.md

 Element defined as `<livery-player>` which can be used to play a livery video stream.

+By default the player will attempt to start playback unmuted and fall back to muted auto play if necessary.
+When the muted attribute is specified to the player element on creation it will start muted.
+When the user mutes the audio by clicking on the mute control that is persisted to local storage and on subsequent player loads it will then remain muted.

 #### Usage

 See the general [Usage](#usage) section above.